Which city is cheaper, Rome or Tallinn?

 Both Rome and Tallinn are popular destinations to visit in the spring with plenty of activities.
 Most visitors come to Tallinn for the natural beauty during these months.
 Also, the spring months attract visitors to Rome because of the activities around the city and the natural beauty.

 Tallinn can be very cold during spring.
 In the spring, Tallinn is much colder than Rome.
-Typically, the spring temperatures in Tallinn in April are around 4°C (39°F), and Rome is about 14°C (57°F).
+Typically, the spring temperatures in Tallinn in April average around 4°C (39°F), and Rome averages at about 14°C (57°F).

 It's quite sunny in Rome.
 Tallinn usually receives less sunshine than Rome during spring.
 Tallinn gets 186 hours of sunny skies, while Rome receives 204 hours of full sun in the spring.